Deuteronomy 6

 Deuteronomy 6:1-3The Purpose of the Law

-The law is not given as a yoke to crush Israel under the weight of commandment.
-It is given so that Israel might fear the Lord - a word that means reverence, awe, the kind of worship that flows from knowing what is true about God.
+The law is given so that Israel might fear the Lord - a word that means reverence, awe, the kind of worship that flows from knowing what is true about God.
 The purpose of every statute is formation: to shape a people who remember the One who brought them out of Egypt.
-Everything flows from relationship, not rules23.
+Everything flows from relationship.

 Deuteronomy 6:4-6The Shema - Hear, O Israel